All lectures and coursework will be in English.

 For working professionals: $1090

-The course fee includes transport from the town of Akureyri to Reykjavik, along with all travel related to the course excursions.
+The course fee includes all return transportation to and from Reykjavik, along with all travel related to the course excursions.

-Participants will be required to pay their full tuition within 21 days of acceptance to the program.
+Participants will be required to pay their full tuition upon acceptance into the program.

 THE KIÐAGIL GUESTHOUSE takes its name from a tributary gully far to the south along Skjálfandafljót river, historically regarded as the border between wilderness and human habitation.
 Kiðagil is located at a mid-point in the Bárðardalur valley, which allows for easy excursions to many of our planned destinations, including to the Svartárkot farm, Lake Mývatn, the town of Húsavík and the Goðafoss waterfalls.
 Because of its history as a boarding school, it has a built-in classroom, a large kitchen/dining room and sleeps up to 35 people, making it highly suitable for lectures and gatherings.

-Room and board is provided exclusively by Kiðagil Guesthouse.
+Full room and board (including all meals) is provided exclusively by Kiðagil Guesthouse and is included in the price of accommodation.
 Participants will need to book their room and board directly with the Guesthouse.
 More information is available through this link.
 Prices vary depending on whether single rooms with private or shared rooms are selected.
+Single rooms are limited, and participants will likely need to room share.
 When contacting the Guesthouse, please let them know that they are taking part in the Svartárkot Culture-Nature/Wright-Ingraham Institute course in 2023.

 Accommodation in Höfn is already reserved by the Wright-Ingraham Institute.
 On this leg of the journey, participants will pay Wright-Ingraham Institute directly in addition to paying their tuition for the program.
-The estimated cost of this accommodation is $661 per participant.
-Participants will be required to room share (twin room share with shared bathroom) for these three nights.
+The estimated total cost for the three days accommodation is estimated to be $695 per participant (based on current exchange rates).
+This does not include food, and participants must purchase their own food over this leg of the course.
+Participants will be required to room share with shared bathroom for these three nights.
 Accommodation is provided by Hvammur Guesthouse.

 For those looking for accommodation in Reykjavik, the City Center Hotel is a convenient option, bookable directly through this link.
-Other affordable accommodation is available in the city, but the City Center Hotel will be the drop-off point on the final evening of the Field Station, and also the meeting point for those choosing to accompany us on an optional art excursion day on Day 14.
+Other affordable accommodation is available in the city, but the City Center Hotel will be the drop-off point on the final evening of the Field Station.

 Below is an approximate expense breakdown for participants that includes all basic expenses and a contingency.